awksedgreep/snmp_mgr/TESTING_PLAN.md

-# SNMPMgr Comprehensive Testing Plan
+# SnmpMgr Comprehensive Testing Plan

 ## Overview

-This testing plan is designed to achieve 80% test coverage across all aspects of the SNMPMgr library through systematic, phased testing.
+This testing plan is designed to achieve 80% test coverage across all aspects of the SnmpMgr library through systematic, phased testing.
 The plan focuses on user experience, reliability, and real-world scenarios to ensure the library is production-ready for open-source use.

 ## Testing Philosophy